driessenslucas/researchproject/Thesis.md

 This thesis has demonstrated the potential of transferring a trained reinforcement learning (RL) agent from a simulated environment to a real-world setting, focusing on navigating a maze using a remote-controlled (RC) car.
 The detailed experiments and analyses provide a thorough exploration of this transition.

 The research shows that such a transfer is not only possible but also comes with significant challenges.
-The experiments highlighted in **Chapter 7: Analysis and Results: Addressing the Research Questions** emphasize the importance of normalizing sensor data and adapting control algorithms to handle the unpredictable dynamics of the real world.
+The experiments highlighted in **Chapter 14: Challenges and Solutions in RL Implementation** emphasize the importance of normalizing sensor data and adapting control algorithms to handle the unpredictable dynamics of the real world.
 These adaptations were essential for aligning the simulated models with the real-world scenarios encountered during implementation.

-The choice of appropriate virtual environments and reinforcement learning techniques, as discussed in **Chapter 4: Methodology**, was crucial in shaping the experimental approach and ensuring effective simulation training.
+The choice of appropriate virtual environments and reinforcement learning techniques, as discussed in **Chapter 6: Methodology**, was crucial in shaping the experimental approach and ensuring effective simulation training.
 The Double Deep Q-Network (DDQN) proved to be the most suitable technique, providing a robust framework for navigating the complexities of practical applications.

 This study confirms the feasibility of sim-to-real transfers and offers a detailed examination of the intricate mechanics involved in this process.
 This area is of growing importance in AI and robotics research.
 By integrating theoretical insights with practical applications, this thesis significantly contributes to the ongoing discussion on the viability and challenges of applying reinforcement learning in real-world scenarios.